SidharthBabu121/SemEval-Task-5-Clickbait-Spoiler-for-SemEval-Task/README.md

 - [800 posts for validation](https://github.com/SidharthBabu121/SemEval-Task-5-Clickbait-Spoiler-for-SemEval-Task/blob/main/data/validation.jsonl)

-## Installation of dependencies (to run on colab follow the colab section as the dependencies are already installed in google colab environment)
+## Installation of dependencies (to run on colab follow the section ["Setting up data for colab"](#setting-up-data-for-colab) as the dependencies are already installed in google colab environment)

 1) Please refrence this link: https://www.makeuseof.com/tag/install-pip-for-python/, to install pip for Windows, Mac, Linux